Navigating regulations on how to ship batteries for recycling can seem like a maze, but don’t leave the job undone.

 How to responsibly ship batteries for recycling is causing many industries a massive headache.
 As electronic devices with built-in batteries have proliferated, so has the need for responsible recycling.
 But finding someone who will take on the job is usually the next challenge.
 Extracting batteries from AirPods or vaping devices, for example, is incredibly time-consuming even for seasoned recycling experts.

 For companies that sit on batteries ready for disposal, the initial confusion often concerns how to kick off the downstream journey.
-Piecing together federal, state, and local laws and regulations that govern the packaging, labeling, manifesting, and transportation of batteries may seem so laborious that it’s hardly surprising if you want to shelve the project for another time.
+Piecing together federal, state, and local laws and regulations can be challenging.
+They govern the packaging, labeling, manifesting, and transportation of batteries.
+The undertaking may seem so laborious that it’s hardly surprising if you want to shelve the project for another time.

-Still, we all know getting battery recycling right is crucial, both for the sake of the environment and to comply with the law.
-Mishandling of dangerous goods can result in disastrous consequences, like serious accidents, tens of thousands of dollars in fines, and being placed on blacklists which could ban your business from shipping in the future.
+Still, we all know getting battery recycling right is crucial, both for the sake of the environment and to comply with the laws that govern corporate electronic recycling.
+If you mishandle dangerous goods, it can result in disastrous consequences.
+Among them, for example, we find serious accidents, astronomical fines, and product blacklists that could ban your business from shipping in the future.

-When it comes to that first step — shipping — many of the companies that seek our assistance have questions about the documentation required by the Department of Transportation (DOT), what it takes to correctly package the batteries for pickup, and when a hazmat-certified courier may be needed.
+When it comes to that first step — shipping — many of the companies that seek our assistance have questions about the documentation that the Department of Transportation (DOT) requires.
+They also wonder what it takes to correctly package the batteries for pickup and when they need a hazmat-certified courier.

 We routinely respond by sharing a detailed outline of how to identify chemistries and, then, how to match the information with the correct UN number and packaging requirements for each battery type.